hosig0204/UCL_2021_BENV0091_Energy_Data_Analysis/README.md

-# A Simple Machine Learning Projet for Energy Data Analysis
+# A Simple Machine Learning Project for Energy Data Analysis

 ## 1. Welcome!
 This is a repository for a simple machine learning project developed for the EDA (Energy Data Analysis) module coursework under the programme MSc.ESDA (The Bartlett Energy Institute, UCL).
 In this repository, python notebooks for data post-processing, machine learning and visualisations are stored with sequential numnbers.
 You may follow all notebooks along with sequence numbers.